Raymond Westerling: Views in Indonesia and the Netherlands

-He was denounced as a war criminal by the Indonesian government and left-wing parties in the Netherlands.
+Westerling's actions were denounced as a war criminal by the Indonesian government and left-wing parties in the Netherlands.
 Westerling was twice the subject of official inquiries.
 Dutch historian Nico Schulte Nordholt stated: "...his actions had the approval of the highest authorities, and in the eyes of the Dutch authorities, he was successful at the time.
 Determant and effective".
-In 1949, the Dutch–Indonesian agreement on transfer of power stipulated neither country would call the other on its wartime offences, thus ruling out any attempt by Indonesia to press for Westerling's extradition.
+In 1949, the Dutch–Indonesian agreement on transfer of power stipulated neither country would call the other on its wartime atrocities, thus ruling out any attempt by Indonesia to press for Westerling's extradition.